 Jekyll isn’t the only Georgia island that snowbirds can call their seasonal home away from home.
 Nearby St. Simons Island, larger than Jekyll and also a part of the Golden Isles of Georgia, is another favorite spot for short- and long-term stays year-round.
 And there’s no ferry journey required to reach these islands because both are accessible by road.

 Though it’s technically connected to the mainland by a causeway, South Padre Island (or SPI) is known for its island vacation vibe.
-Once seen primarily as a Spring Break destination, it’s now becoming more popular with families.
-Those looking for a snowbird destination with an island vibe are also flocking to this little town on the Gulf Coast of Texas.
+Once seen primarily as a spring break destination, it’s now becoming more popular with families.
+In recent years, both American and Canadian snowbirds looking for an island vibe have also been flocking to this little town on the Gulf Coast of Texas.

 The main attraction here is the 34-mile coastline, where sandy beaches provide a base for fishing, boating, or simply enjoying the warmth (winter temperatures generally stay in the 60s and 70s).
 Other popular pastimes include golfing and birdwatching.

 No matter where you go, there’s just something relaxing about a beach town.
-These coastal locations have sand, surf and the slower pace of all places where life focuses on the sea.
+These coastal locations are the best snowbird destinations for sand, surf and a slower pace of life by the ocean.

 It may not have the vacation reputation of its neighbor, Florida, but that’s what makes Alabama a surprising favorite snowbird destination for those looking to escape the winter chill.
 With mild weather and white sand beaches covering over 30 miles of shoreline, Alabama’s Gulf Coast offers plenty of options.